At Berkhamsted Sixth we aim to develop our students into adventurous, innovative and motivated young adults, who are

 Progression to Year 13 depends on satisfactory attainment in Year 12, as determined by the student’s performance in the end of year examinations.
 Work ethic, discipline record and contribution to the wider life of the School are also taken into account.

-Overseas students, once registered, are required to sit a CAT4 test and complete an online form with questions on the subjects they wish to study at A Level under exam conditions at the nearest British Council office, through a recognised partner agent, or at their current school.
+Overseas students, once registered, are required to sit a CAT4 test and complete an online form with questions on the subjects they wish to study at A Level under exam conditions through a recognised partner agent, at the nearest British Council office, or at their current school.
 Students will have an interview with the Director of International Admissions.
 A reference from the student’s current school is also required.